 In one final effort, he tries to patch things up with Connie and Emma following the death of his mother.
 A rematch with Johnny Dunne is coming up and Midge hints at retirement, while also bringing Tommy back for one last hurrah.
 In rather predictable fashion, the fight plays out as we expect and yet as with any good noir their needs to be a little wrinkle and there is.

-This film is by no means Citizen Kane, but in a sense it is Kirk Douglas’s version of it.
+This film is by no means Citizen Kane, but in a sense, it is Kirk Douglas’s version of it.
 Because he got the opportunity to play a character following the mold of the American Dream.
-He rose from the depths of poverty to become champion of the world!
-And yet along the way he became a cold-blooded, money grubbing, scumbag who lost connection with all the people who actually cared about him.
+He rose from the depths of poverty to become the champion of the world!
+And yet along the way, he became a cold-blooded, money-grubbing, scumbag who lost connection with all the people who actually cared about him.
 It’s the inverted American Dream — a cautionary tale on the most archetypal level.
 He plays Midge with the same tenacity of some of his earlier roles where he balances cold-hearted corruption with a nevertheless infectious charm.

 Something else it has is a Cain and Abel type complex — much like Force of Evil.
 There are the two brothers at odds, except instead of murder, there’s more of a self-destruct going on.
 In this respect, Connie is far from the most important character, but he is an interesting character thanks to the earnestness of Arthur Kennedy.

 Also, I find it particularly interesting in terms of the women in Midge’s life.
 Thanks to posters I assumed Marilyn Maxwell was the main love interest, but in the film, he’s actually married to Ruth Roman’s character almost the entire film, and it seems to be Lola Albright’s character who is the only one who actually loves him.
 It makes for an interesting dynamic because these women are drifting in and out of his life.
 And he doesn’t end up with any of them.
 That’s the life of a Champion sometimes.